whentea/cplusplus/inout_and_condition.md

 ### Looping

-Using LOOPING statement is simple done for repeating much activities
+Using LOOPING statement is simply done for repeating many activities

 ### Break and Continue